ZoneMinder/zoneminder/README.txt

 engine.
 This has been modified to allow these cameras (NC1000 etc) to function with ZoneMinder. o    FIX - A bug in event streaming when events are of very short duration has been fixed.
-Thanks to forum user 'reza' for spotting this one. o    FIX - A possible exploit in the login page was identified and has now been fixed.
-Thanks again to forum user 'reza' highlighting this problem also.
+Thanks to forum user `reza' for spotting this one. o    FIX - A possible exploit in the login page was identified and has now been fixed.
+Thanks again to forum user `reza' highlighting this problem also.

 12.9.
 Release 1.19.5